pengzhangzhi/faplm/README.md

 Having trouble installing flash attention but still want to use it?
 A workaround is docker container.
 You can use the official nvidia pytorch [containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) which have all the dependencies for flash attention.

-3. Install FAESM from GitHub:
+3. Install FAPLM from GitHub:

 ```bash
 # if you want to use flash attention